-It was only meant to be a little over two miles but during the day the river had flooded and the surrounding bog had become a swamp.
+It was advertised to be a little over two miles, but during the day the river flooded and the surrounding bog became a swamp.

-I fell into this swamp after being dumb and thinking I could just take my shoes off and wade through the water.
-Lies.
-Incorrect.
+I fell into this swamp after being dumb.
 I too was bamboozled.
-After sufficient ridicule, Erling finally attempted to help me but at this point the mud and sheep shit had already absorbed me up to my knees.
+After more than sufficient ridicule, Erling finally attempted to help me.
+However, at this point, the mud and sheep shit had already absorbed me up to my knees.

-But, we finally made it to the Bothy after wading across the flooded river in a chain, put on dry clothes, and hung everything else to dry by the fire.
-Ben had decided to abandon us all and wade across the river himself.
-I still don’t know if it was ambitious, stupid, or if he was just trying to off himself so he didn’t have to listen to my shit chat anymore.
-We all cooked dinner (steak stir-fry if you’re wondering) and then went to sleep.
-The next day I slept in because, truthfully, I’m going through a bit of an insomniac phase again.
-I found a copy of Atonement in the Bothy and kept the fire going.
+Finally, we made it to the Bothy after wading across the flooded river in a human chain.
+Ben decided to abandon us all and wade across the river himself.
+I still don’t know if it was ambitious, stupid, or if he was just trying to off himself so he didn’t have to listen to my horrible jokes anymore.
+We all put on dry clothes and hung everything else to dry by the roaring fire.
+Then we cooked dinner (steak stir-fry if you’re wondering).
+I found a copy of Atonement and kept the fire going.
 It was cozy.

-Considering that most of Scotland was still a bog from the heavy rain the last few days, we headed even farther north to Sheigra in hopes that there might be dry rock or sun.
+Considering that most of Scotland was still a bog from the heavy rain the last few days, we headed even farther north to Sheigra in hopes that we might find some dry rock or sun.

 Behold.
 The sunny beach of Sheigra.

-Upon arriving we pitched up and decided what to do next.
-I ran off along the coast for a pleasant run.
+Upon arriving, we pitched up and decided what to do next.
+I took off along the coast for a pleasant run.
 Alven placed his crab trap in hopes of catching something for breakfast.
-That evening we sat at the beach until the sun started to dip below the jagged sea cliffs.
-The only option was to climb higher and we watched the last rays of the sun from a grassy ledge above our pitched tents.
+That evening, we sat at the beach until the sun started to dip below the jagged sea cliffs.
+The only option was to climb higher and we watched the last rays of the sun from a grassy ledge overlooking our pitched tents.

 We packed up mid-morning.
-Alven checked in on his trap only to find that a crab had indeed been caught, ate the salami bait, and then broken out of the trap.
-Saddened, we headed off for a day of climbing.
-I ran off for a short run and then returned to climb.
-From climbing we headed to Scourie and pitched up in a field near the shore (we pitched on the middle peninsula in the photo).
-Being Alven’s birthday, we treated ourselves to something nicer than what we can cook on our gas stoves.
-Ben, Sam, Erling, and Alven then decided they had been wronged when they learned that the ladies’ bathroom at the restaurant had clean hand towels to wash faces and spa soap and lotion.
-The gent’s apparently only had a weak hand dryer.
+Alven checked in on his crab trap only to find that a crab had indeed been caught, ate the salami bait, but then broken out of the trap.
+Saddened, to have been outsmarted by a mere crustacean, we headed off for a day of climbing.
+After a successful day, we headed along the coast to Scourie and pitched up in a field near the shore (we pitched on the middle peninsula in the photo).
+Being that is was Alven’s birthday, we treated ourselves to something nicer than what we could cook on our gas stoves.
+A true comic moment was the look on Ben, Sam, Erling, and Alven’s faces when they learned that the ladies’ bathroom at the restaurant had clean hand towels to wash faces and spa-grade soap and lotion.
+Apparently, the gent’s room only had a weak hand dryer.
 Walking back to our tents, we watched the sunset.

 The next day we left for a bit of day cragging on semi-dry rock.
 We returned that evening to the same field in Scourie to spend another night.
 From Scourie, we drove southward to Ullapool.
-It had been nearly a week at this point so we stopped to resupply food and take showers at the Ullapool leisure centre.
+It had been nearly a week on the road at this point so we stopped to resupply food and take showers at the Ullapool Leisure Centre.
 (We had wanted to go swimming, but the pool was closed for Senior Hour in the morning.
-But, alas, no seniors were floating about.)
-As usual, the boys had finished their showers well before the girls and were waiting outside with their arms crossed.
-Honestly, I pity that you all just don’t appreciate clean hair and scalding water more.
+But, alas, no seniors were floating about!)
+As usual, the boys finished their showers well before the girls and were waiting outside with their arms crossed.
+Honestly, I pity those of you who don’t appreciate clean hair and scalding water more.

-From Ullapool we continued southward toward Applecross where the annual EUMC dinner meet was to be held at the Walled Garden.
-It was a chance to see everyone before parting ways for the summer, take showers, peel off sweaty leggings and shirts and put on something nice.
+From Ullapool we continued toward Applecross where the annual EUMC dinner meet was to be held at the Walled Garden.
+It was a chance to see everyone before parting ways for the summer, take showers, peel off sweaty leggings and put on something nice.